-The CONTRACTOR shall supply and install a pre-cast, reinforced concrete underground tank as shown on the drawings.
-Work for this item shall include submitting manufacturer's plans for the tank to the ENGINEER for approval prior to ordering, shipping, unloading and otherwise preparing the tank for installation.
+The CONTRACTOR shall install a pre-cast, reinforced concrete underground tank as shown on the drawings.

 4.8 Buried Tank Installation

 The CONTRACTOR shall install the buried concrete tank as shown on the drawings.
 Work for this item will also include excavation and temporary stockpiling, providing and placing gravel base course, placing and assembling the tank sections, placing and compacting backfill and stockpiling excess excavation at a location to be designated by the OWNER.
 All pipe penetrations through the tank shall be sealed with non-shrink grout.
 At least five days prior to installation CONTRACTOR shall submit a plan to the ENGINEER for approval describing installation methods.